 Doha is the largest port and the capital of Qatar.
 The city has population of around 1,4 million and covers a total area of 132 km2 (51 ml2).
 It is located on the Persian Gulf, and is the country's fastest growing city, with over half of Qatar's population living in Doha City or its suburbs.

 Doha City is Qatar's economic center.
-It shelters the headquarters of a wealth of domestic and international organizations, such as Qatar's largest oil and gas companies RasGas, Qatargas and Qatar Petroleum.
+It houses the headquarters of numerous domestic and international corporations and organizations, such as Qatar's largest oil and gas companies RasGas, Qatargas and Qatar Petroleum.
 City's economy is built primarily on its natural gas and oil industries.

 Qatar's cruising season is during winter (October through April).
 The seaport is managed by Qatar Tourism Authority.

 During season 2017-2018, TUI Cruises (German ship operator) visited Doha 7 times, bringing around 17,500 tourists to Qatar.
 The same season was a record-breaker - with about 65,000 cruise tourists to Qatar, or 39% increase (over 2016).
 Port Doha was visited by a total of 22 cruise vessels plus 1 mega-yacht.
 The port received 5 maiden calls (MSC Splendida, Mein Schiff 5, Crystal Serenity, Crystal Symphony, Europa 2).
 Data showed 86% disembarking passengers, of whom 53% booked city tours and 18% booked desert safaris.

 The main factor for port's cruising business growth was the 2016-introduced free 96-hours transit visa for international tourists.
 Seaport's largest visiting liners so far are MSC Splendida (MSC) and Mein Schiff 5 (TUI).
 In 2017, Splendida (max capacity 3900 passengers) replaced MSC Fantasia.

 For season 2018-2019 were booked 43 ships (of which 10 with maiden port calls) with expected over 140,000 cruise tourists (passengers and crew).
 The season has five 2-ship days.
 During season 2019-2020, Qatar cruise port expects nearly 200,000 visitors and targets an annual volume of 0,5 million passengers by the year 2026.